dotnet/try-samples/101-linq-samples/docs/generators.md

 ## Create a range of numbers

-This sample uses `First` to return the first matching element as a `Product`, instead of as a sequence containing a `Product`.
+This sample uses `Range` to generates a sequence of integral numbers within a specified range.

 ``` cs --region generate-range --source-file ../src/Generators.cs --project ../src/Try101LinqSamples.csproj
 ```

 ## Repeat the same number

-This sample uses `First` to find the first element in the array that starts with 'o'.
+This sample uses `Repeat` to generates a sequence that contains one repeated value.

 ``` cs --region generate-repeat --source-file ../src/Generators.cs --project ../src/Try101LinqSamples.csproj
 ```